 Those who arrive without registering may be turned away!
 We will try and accommodate “walk ins” but cannot guarantee a cruise.

-You should arrive by 5:30 pm on the day of the cruise and check the assignment sheet at the crew bank bulletin board (outside the North doors) and with the On-Dock Volunteer Co-ordinator to see what boat you have been allocated to.
-The list will be posted before 4:30pm.
-Upon arrival, please check off next to your name on the sheet.
+You should be ready by 5:20 pm on the day of the cruise and check with the On-Dock Volunteer Co-ordinator (outside the North doors) to see what boat you are allocated to.
+The list will be posted before 4:30 pm.
+Upon arrival, please see the On-Dock Co-ordinator to sign in.

 No Shows & Weather Cancellations

 No shows create a problem for us as all our skippers are volunteers and if there is no crew for a boat, then the skipper may have wasted his/her time in making their boat available.
 If you have registered for a cruise and can’t make it, please contact the Club office by 3:00 pm on the day of the cruise.
 If we have to cancel the cruise due to weather we will know by 3:00 pm on cruise day.
 Weather based cancellations will be communicated to you by email only.
 If you are unable to receive emails after 3:00 pm, please call the Club office to check if you are in any doubt about the weather on the particular day.
 We will also try to reach you on your mobile with last minute changes.

 If we decide at 3:00 pm on any given day that the weather is in some doubt, we may not cancel but still each skipper will have the final decision at 5:30 pm if he/she deems it unsafe to go out.

 Members and guests are asked to respect the volunteers’ boats and wear only non-marking-soled shoes when participating in the cruising crew bank.
 Dark soled shoes leave hard to clean marks on boat decks.
 Bare feet are not allowed on boats at any time.